Charlie Greasley Interview

 1. How long have you been doing railway photography and what made you interested in it?

-I started around 2014, mainly spending hours on the platforms at Newton Abbot taking pictures of my phone of anything and everything.
-I never knew of websites like Real Time Trains I just looked at the departure boards.
+2014 was the year I started, mainly spending hours on the platforms at Newton Abbot taking pictures of my phone of anything and everything.
+I had never heard of websites like Real Time Trains I just looked at the departure boards.
 I was always interested in photography but never knew what I wanted to photograph.

 2. What camera and lens do you currently own?

 I currently have a Canon 1300D with an 18-55mm lens.
 I do also have a 80-350mm lens but hardly use it.

 3. Which steam loco and diesel train is your favourite to photograph?

 Firstly, for steam is GWR 5786, currently as London Transport L.92.
 I’m a part of the Worcester Locomotive Society who own her.
 She is simply beautiful in LT maroon and when the sun is on her, she looks lovely.
 You can join the society at http://www.worcesterlocomotivesociety.co.uk

 In addition, for diesel, I enjoy taking photos of Class 50s.
 Mainly GBRF Class 50049 and 50007.
 I remember seeing them for the first time in GBRF colours at Ealing Broadway heading to Paddington to work a Penzance rail tour.
 They thundered on the Down Main with 50049 leading down south.
 I was very happy with the photo and one of my favourites.

 4. What is the best railway photograph you have taken?

 Good question, I think it has to be on the Dartmouth Steam Railway.
 The locomotive is USA S160 5197 which was visiting the railway.
 It was taken just outside Greenway Halt, 5197 seen starting away from the station with the Devon Belle observation behind.
 I was so happy with that photo.

 5. Did you find it hard, easy or OK to learn how to take photos of trains?